ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 -   VERB: verb
 -   X: other

-### [](#leanpub-auto-implementing-a-hynlp-wrapper-for-the-python-spacy-library){.anchor-link}Implementing a HyNLP Wrapper for the Python spaCy Library {#leanpub-auto-implementing-a-hynlp-wrapper-for-the-python-spacy-library}
+### Implementing a HyNLP Wrapper for the Python spaCy Library

 We will generate two libraries (in files **nlp_lib.hy** and **coref_nlp_lib.hy**).
 The first is a general NLP library and the second